Register For Programs

 • Social Nights

-Centres come fully-equipped with appropriate activities and resources for participants with diverse abilities.
+Centres come fully equipped with appropriate activities and resources for participants with diverse abilities.
 We also explore our community for weekly planned group activities.

-Teen Groups (Ages 13-17) – Thursday Nights at McKernan Centre
+Teen Group (Ages 13-17) – McKernan Centre (5:30 p.m. – 9:30 p.m.)

 • Weekend Respite Programs

-Sunday – McKernan Centre
+McKernan Centre (Ages 3-12)

 Daily Activity and Centre Fee: